What is the Purpose of the Vacant Site Levy?

 - Such other information referred to in the Act that the Minister may prescribe.

 Additional information in relation to dates and location may also be provided for ease of reference.

 What will the amount of the levy be?

 A site entered on the register is subject to the vacant site levy, payable in arrears each year beginning in 2019.
 For 2018, the levy is 3% of the site's market value.
-(The levy will increase to 7% from 2019).
+For 2019, and every subsequent year, the levy increased to 7%.
 The levy is payable on demand within 2 months, though arrangements may be made for the payment of the levy by the owner of the site by instalments.
 If not paid, the levy shall be recoverable as a simple contract debt through the Courts.
 Any levy due will remain to be a charge on the land until paid.

 How can a site be removed from the Register?